 Without question, the single biggest disadvantage is cost.
 The actual cost of any life insurance varies based on a number of factors.
-These include your age, whether you smoke, length of term policy, amount of insurance, and your health.
+These include your age, whether you smoke, the length of a term policy, the amount of insurance, and your health.
 But the cost of whole life insurance can easily exceed a term policy with the same death benefit by thousands of dollars a year.
 As a general rule, expect whole life policies to cost five to 10 times more than a comparable term policy.

-Because the excess premium funds the investment component for a whole life policy, it may seem worth the cost.
+Because of the excess premium funds the investment component for a whole life policy, it may seem worth the cost.
 There can be some tax advantages, and some view it as a forced way to save for retirement.
 Some insurance agents sell whole life insurance to clients by stressing that a portion of the premium is invested in bonds, money-market products, stocks, and other financial products that collectively serve mainly as a retirement fund.
 Again, this might sound fantastic as forced savings takes the savings responsibility out of your hands.
 But there are two big disadvantages to keep in mind.

 First, you have little control over the investment choices made by the life insurance company.
 It’s not like a 401(k) or IRA where you can choose where to investment your money.
 And second, the fees taken out of the premiums you pay are extremely high.
 While I like to keep my investment expenses below 0.5%, fees for whole life insurance investments can and do exceed 3% at times.
 So if you are considering a whole life policy, make sure you understand the fee structure first.